eun-ice/atomicring/README.md

  After writing w_done is incremented.
 If w_done is equal to w_pend then both are set to 0 and write_index is incremented.

  In rare cases this can result in a race where multiple threads increment r_pend in turn and r_done never quite reaches r_pend.
  If r_pend == 255 or w_pend == 255 a spinloop waits it to be <255 to continue.
-This rarely happens in practice, that's why this is called almost wait-free.
+This rarely happens in practice, that's why this is called almost lock-free.